Tolcay Ciğerci: Career

 Ciğerci made his professional debut on 24 September 2014, replacing Zoltán Stieber for the final 17 minutes of Hamburg's 1–0 Bundesliga defeat at Borussia Mönchengladbach.

 In January 2017, Ciğerci joined SpVgg Greuther Fürth, initially playing for the club's reserves.
 He then joined Berliner AK 07 in the summer 2018, but left at the end of the season where his contract expired.
-However, he resigned with the club on 6 September 2019, signing a contract for the rest of the season.
+However, he resigned from the club on 6 September 2019, signing a contract for the rest of the season.

 On 11 January 2022, Ciğerci signed a 2.5-year contract with Samsunspor.

 Personal life

-He is the younger brother of İstanbul Başakşehir midfielder Tolga Ciğerci, who has played at youth level for Germany.
+He is the younger brother of Sivasspor midfielder Tolga Ciğerci, who has played at youth level for Germany.